zehraina/zehraina/README.md

 <div id="header" align="center"><img src=https://media.giphy.com/media/uB86ZyWQsnFSGYe2sA/giphy.gif width=100/></div>

-Hi, I'm Ina.
+Hi, I'm Ina (iːnə).
 My interest lies in the field of Artificial Intelligence.
 I do Data Science, Machine Learning, competitive programming and all that good stuff.
 I like to code and I code a lot.
 I've been programming since 2018.
 I know advanced Python and C/C++.
 I'm a web content writer at GeeksForGeeks, I write on topics related to AI, blockchain and other tech-topics.
-What I believe is that one should know everything about something and something about everything.
+What I believe is that
+> one should know everything about something and something about everything.

 I'm a hands-on learner.
 I'd rather dive into the practical work than read the theories.
 I learn by doing.

 I use Python on a daily basis and I love it.
 You can have a look at some of the projects I've built!

 Apart from being tech-savvy, I love music.
 Moslty I listen to rock, punk and heavy metal.
 I'm a huuuge fan of Queen, Led Zepplin, AC DC, Motorhead, Arctic Monkeys and Ceed.
 My music taste is very mixed, I also listen to Shawn Mendes, Drake, The Weeknd, John Mayer and many more.
 I've always wanted to learn to play guitar.
 I'm also a self-taught-not-so-good guitarist.
 I'm that cool computer person who's open to everything, loves to share knowledge and can talk about anything!

-If you want to reach me out, I'm everywhere.
+## If you want to reach me out, I'm everywhere.
 You can connect with me on LinkedIn and Instagram.
 Feel free to hit me up.
 <div id="badges">

 <a href="https://www.linkedin.com/in/ina-zehra-6b7369222/">